Brewers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- Milwaukee has entered 40 games this season as the underdog by +110 or more and is 19-21 in those contests.

-- Milwaukee's games have gone over the total in 63 of its 140 chances.
+- The moneyline set for this matchup implies the Brewers have a 47.6% chance of walking away with the win.

-- The Brewers have an against the spread record of 4-6-0 in 10 games with a line this season.
+- Milwaukee and its opponents have hit the over in 64 of its 141 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!